Oil company Phillips 66 says it will shut down Los Angeles-area refinery

 The announcement comes days after Democratic Gov. Gavin Newsom signed a law aimed at preventing gas prices from spiking at the pump.
 The law authorizes energy regulators to require refineries to maintain a certain level of fuel on hand.
 The goal is to avoid sudden increases in gas prices when refineries go offline for maintenance.

-Phillips 66 said it supported the state’s efforts to keep certain levels of fuel on hand to meet consumer needs.
+Phillips 66’s decision to close was not related to the new law, the company said.
+It said it supported the state’s efforts to keep certain levels of fuel on hand to meet consumer needs.

 The company also operates a refinery near San Francisco that accounts for about 5% of California’s refining capacity, according to the state Energy Commission.
 Phillips 66 Santa Maria, a refinery that was located about 62 miles (100 kilometers) northwest of Santa Barbara, shut down in 2023 after the company announced plans to convert its San Francisco-area site into “one of the world’s largest renewable fuels facilities.”